kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 samba-tool ntacl sysvolreset
 samba-tool ntacl sysvolcheck
 ```
+Expect to see no errors from the latter command.

 ---
 ### Save a backup of the local idmap (for later, when adding DCs)
-+ As root, save the following into a script, then run the script:
++ As root, save the following into a script (e.g. named __ug-script.sh__),
+then run the script:
 ```
 #!/bin/bash
 set -eu